In this post, I highlight some of my favourite tips from Umastery that will help you learn how to stay motivated to practice guitar.

 - New guitar gear

-- A day off from practicing (rest those fingers!)
+- A day off from practising (rest those fingers!)

 4. Be Aware of Your Mindset & Stay Curious!

-What is your current mindset when you practice guitar?
+What is your current mindset when you think about how to stay motivated to practice guitar?
 Do you see practicing guitar as boring and repetitive?
 Be honest!
 In order to gain motivation to practice guitar, you must learn how to create a regimented practice routine that helps you enjoy learning.
 Guitar practice should be less of a liability and more of an opportunity to improve you abilities and create beautiful music.
 If you have a curious mind, it will propel you to learn and practice even more.

 5. Connect with People Who Are Also Learning Guitar